pbzona/sloth/README.md

 `git clone https://github.com/pbzona/sloth.git ~/lazy-vim && cd sloth && sudo
 bash sloth.sh`

 This installs everything for the user you run it as.
-If you want a nicer editor when you have to use `sudo vim`, run `vim.sh` as root.
 The `sloth.sh` script installs everything I normally use.
 Separate shell scripts are included for individual components, in case you don't want everything at once.